Sitecore-Hackathon/2021-Sitecore-Helper/ENTRYFORM.md

 SEO Metadata

-This module gives Content editors/marketers info metadata fields on the page.
-This module generates the list of pages which have Meta keywords or Meta Description empty
+This module gives Content editors/marketers info about metadata fields on the page.
+This module generates the list of pages which have Meta keywords or Meta Description  fields empty

 ![image](https://user-images.githubusercontent.com/47169646/110219436-3b27b280-7ee5-11eb-827d-517dfb3825dc.png)